manga-download/haruneko/docs/user-manual/usage/fluent-core/ui-reference.md

 Furthermore a clear button in the search box can be used to quickly reset the text input.

 Hover over one of the media items in the list to show the item actions.
-Use the preview action to open the [edia Preview](#media-preview) for this media item.
+Use the preview action to open the [Media Preview](#media-preview) for this media item.
 Use the download action to add this item at the end of the download queue in the [Download Manager](#download-panel).

 ![](./assets/panel-items.webp)